metaforx/djangocms-rest/docs/how-to/04-caching.rst

 Caching
 =======

-django CMS REST provides built-in caching support to improve API performance.
+djangocms-rest provides built-in caching support to improve API performance.
 This guide explains how to configure and use caching effectively.

 Overview
 --------

-Caching in django CMS REST helps reduce database queries and improve response times by storing frequently accessed data in memory or other fast storage systems.
+Caching in djangocms-rest helps reduce database queries and improve response times by storing frequently accessed data in memory or other fast storage systems.

 Cache Configuration
 ------------------